shrutipingle02/marketing-campaign-analysis/README.md

 ## 📌 Project Overview

 This project analyses Nykaa's marketing campaign dataset and builds an interactive analytics dashboard in Python.
-It takes raw campaign-level data (impressions, clicks, leads, conversions, spend, and revenue) and turns it into a set of derived performance metrics, segment breakdowns, and an executive dashboard.
+It takes raw campaign-level data (impressions, clicks, leads, conversions, spend and revenue) and turns it into a set of derived performance metrics, segment breakdowns and an executive dashboard.

-The guiding question: *"Across campaigns, channels, and customer segments, where is marketing spend converting efficiently, and where does the funnel leak?"*
+The guiding question: *"Across campaigns, channels, and customer segments, where is marketing spend converting efficiently and where does the funnel leak?"*

-The focus was on three goals — engineering meaningful efficiency metrics from raw counts, breaking performance down by campaign type, channel, segment, and audience, and assembling a single-view Plotly dashboard for marketing oversight.
+The focus was on three goals — engineering meaningful efficiency metrics from raw counts, breaking performance down by campaign type, channel, segment and audience and assembling a single-view Plotly dashboard for marketing oversight.

 ------------------------------------------------------------------------